 Applicability: No name collision types (background material)

 In September 2003, Verisign launched what they called Site Finder.
-Site Finder changed how requests for nonexistent domain names were handled by adding a DNS wildcard address record that matched to every .com and .net address that didn’t otherwise have a match.
-People and services were used to the previous behavior and unaware it was changing, so the sudden deployment of DNS wildcard address records inadvertently caused a lot of problems.
+Site Finder changed how requests for nonexistent domain names were handled by adding a DNS wildcard address record that matched to every com and net address that didn’t otherwise have a match.
+People and services were used to the previous behavior and were unaware it was changing, so the sudden deployment of DNS wildcard address records inadvertently caused a lot of problems.
 Then the workarounds for the problems caused even more problems.
 [15] [16] [17] [18]

 Note that while Site Finder’s launch was the event that brought a great deal of attention to the subject of DNS wildcard address records, the possibility of domain name requests being resolved in unintended ways was not a new one, with formal treatments of the subject going back to at least 1993.
 [19] What made Site Finder so noteworthy was that it affected many people and services at one time.
-Site Finder in particular, and the use of DNS wildcard address records more broadly, did not cause name collisions; however, they are relevant to this study because there are obvious parallels between wildcards and name collisions.
+Site Finder in particular, and the use of DNS wildcard address records more broadly, did not cause name collisions; however, they are relevant to this study because there are obvious parallels between wildcard address records and name collisions.
 Both involve domain name queries being resolved in unexpected ways that can disrupt Internet usage for affected parties.
 So reviewing the recommendations for avoiding another Site Finder-like incident helps indicate potential ways of avoiding negative impacts from name collisions as well.

-The SSAC conducted a review of Site Finder and DNS wildcard address records, and issued their findings and recommendations in report SAC 006 in July 2004.
+The ICANN Security and Stability Advisory Committee (SSAC) conducted a review of Site Finder and DNS wildcard address records, and issued their findings and recommendations in report SAC 006 in July 2004.
 [16] Most pertinent to this study is recommendation 4 from SAC 006:

 “Changes in registry services should take place only after a substantial period of notice, comment and consensus involving both the technical community and the larger user community.
 This process must (i) consider issues of security and stability, (ii) afford ample time for testing and refinement and (iii) allow for adequate notice and coordination with affected and potentially affected system managers and end users.
 Thirty years of experience show that this strategy ensures robust engineering and engenders trust in the systems and the processes surrounding their maintenance and development.”